9diov/writings/rails_postgres_performance.md

 The other day I started to notice that our Rails/PostgreSQL web app, [a cloud-based business intelligence app](https://holistics.io) is a bit sluggish.
 Reaching to our tracking metrics, I found out that the app's average response time is now a whopping ~200ms!

-Since some of our UX interaction depends directly on the response time and to [have a smooth user interaction](https://www.nngroup.com/articles/powers-of-10-time-scales-in-ux/), they need to stay under 100ms, ideally under 50ms, I was determined to start a quest on optimizing our app.
+In order to [have a smooth user interaction](https://www.nngroup.com/articles/powers-of-10-time-scales-in-ux/), direct user interactions' response time must stay under 100ms and ideally under 50ms.
+Since some of our user interaction depend directly on the response time of some Ajax calls, I was determined to start a quest on optimization to improve our app's user experience.

 ## Where to start?